While the Travertine Hot Springs are no secret, there are several other hot springs close to the main pools that most first-time visitors miss!

 Final Thoughts on Travertine Hot Springs

 Visting Travertine Hot Springs should be added to everyone’s California bucket list.
-Soaking in the thermal baths in the golden light of sunset or sunrise as you admire the views of the Sierra Mountains is a magical experience that you’re unlikely to ever forget.
+Soaking in the thermal baths in the golden light of sunset or sunrise as you admire the views of the Eastern Sierra Mountains is a magical experience that you’re unlikely to ever forget.

 We hope this guide has provided you with everything you need to know for an enjoyable and safe visit to Travertine Hot Springs.
 Most importantly, we hope you will do your part to protect these natural wonders.